goabstract/Marketing-for-Engineers/README.md

 * [How to Get Thousands of Leads from Quora in Five Months](https://sumo.com/stories/quora-traffic) by Josh Fechter, the "Top Quora Writer of 2017."
 * [How To Use Quora For SEO & Content Marketing](https://www.shivarweb.com/10583/how-to-use-quora-for-seo-content-marketing/) by Nate Shivar.

+## Viral Marketing
+[The K-Factor, “Growth” and Going Viral][https://bothgunsblazingblog.wordpress.com/2013/10/22/the-k-factor-growth-and-going-viral/], an old but very usuful article on viral growth.

 ## :love_letter: Lifecycle Email Marketing
 Lifecycle emails can help you to accomplish almost any marketing goal: onboard new users, increase sales, grow users engagement, bring back inactive one or build a long-lasting relationship.
 It's also known as drip marketing or automated email campaigns.
 To make it simple: it's a set of emails that will be sent out automatically based on schedule, triggers, or user actions.
 There are four key components for such email campaigns: the right user, goal-oriented topic, good timing and contextual message.